Early Childhood Development Stages and Beyond

 • Walks upstairs and downstairs with alternating feet

-• Is aware of other’s feelings
+• Is aware of others' feelings

 7 years–7 years, 11 months